 Since completing his Doctor of Musical Arts degree examining contemporary Canadian clarinet music at the University of British Columbia, Dr. Earle has performed solo concerts of Canadian clarinet works throughout Canada and the USA.
 This research has also inspired the development and solo performances of clarinet works influenced by non-Western cultures.
 Dr. Earle is dedicated to contemporary Canadian clarinet music, while also enjoying traditional repertoire.

 He also holds a Master’s degree from the University of Victoria, a Bachelor of Education from the University of Toronto, and a Bachelor of Music from Acadia University.

-Dr. Earle is committed to music education having been Assistant Professor at the University of Virginia, Lecturer at Washington and Lee University, Clarinet Instructor at the University of Victoria, a high school Band Director, delivering numerous masterclasses, clarinet instructor at the El Sistema-inspired Saint James Music Academy, and maintaining a private studio.
+Dr. Earle is committed to music education having been Assistant Professor at the University of Virginia, Lecturer at University of Regina, Washington and Lee University, Clarinet Instructor at the University of Victoria, a high school Band Director, delivering numerous masterclasses, clarinet instructor at the El Sistema-inspired Saint James Music Academy, and maintaining a private studio.

 Dr. Earle has received grants from the British Columbia Arts Council, Canada Council, and the Nova Scotia Talent Trust Award, among other significant awards for performance and research.